-Plaka.
-Built on the hill at the entrance of the gulf, Plaka is the most characteristic town on the Island with narrow roads, houses of Cycladic style, and a few shops and restaurants.
-Visit the Kastro, from which you have a wonderful view of the North/West part of the island and unforgettable sunsets.
-The Folk Museum and The Archaeological Museum are in Plaka and we suggest their visit.
-Near Plaka you have the Catacombs and the Theatre, with unexpected interesting marble remains.
+Built on the hill at the entrance of the gulf, Plaka is the most characteristic town on the Island with narrow roads.
+Nearby are the Cityhall and the police station.
+Plaka is small and from here, you have a wonderful view of the North/West part of the island and unforgettable sunsets.
+Several small boutique shops, restaurants, and live music.
+Visit the Kastro, the Folk Museum and The Archaeological Museum.
+Near Plaka, in Tripitì you have the Catacombs and the ancient Theatre, with unexpected interesting marble remains.

 North/West of Milos, in front of the Island of Kimolos, 10 km from Adamas or Plaka, Pollonia is a small fisherman village built around a pretty, restful tree-lined beach of fine sand, closed by a peer with many restaurants.
 Pollonia today is very fashionable, close to all beaches on the north side and to the nearby islands: Kimolos, Ag.
 Ghiorgos, Poliegos, and of course, Glaronissia, the impressive small island coming up from the sea with hexagon shaped stones.
 In addition, boat excursions depart from here.

 Klima, Mandrakia, Fourkovouni, Fyropotamos